shivannis/xandr-docs-public/xandr-docs/digital-platform-api/programmatic-guaranteed-deal-through-monetize-ad-server-api-setup-guide.md

 ###### JSON fields for deal data protection (see [Visibility Profile Service](visibility-profile-service.md))

 > [!WARNING]
 > This beta feature isn't available for all clients.
-Please reach out to your account manager to discuss if you have a use case.
+Reach out to your account manager to discuss if you have a use case.

 **User ID and device ID**